-United States The CFTC should continue to require US persons to count all of their swap dealing transactions toward the de minimis threshold, including transactions conducted through a Foreign Branch, whether with US or non-US persons.
-Comparable Jurisdiction Guaranteed Entities : 19 The CFTC should require these entities to count all of their swap dealing activity toward their de minimis threshold, regardless of the status of their counterparties.
-In deference to home country regulators, Guaranteed Entities would be permitted to rely on substituted compliance for applicable requirements.
-Other Non-US Persons (including Foreign Consolidated Subsidiaries) : The CFTC should require these entities to count their swap dealing activity with US persons and Guaranteed Entities, except swaps with (1) Guaranteed Entities that are registered as swap dealers), (2) Guaranteed Entities that are guaranteed by a non-financial guarantor or (3) Foreign Branches.
-20 These entities would be permitted to rely on substituted compliance with respect to applicable requirements.
-As an alternative, the White Paper suggests that the CFTC consider not requiring Other Non-US Persons to count dealing swaps with Guaranteed Entities toward their de minimis threshold.
+United States Comparable Jurisdictions Non-Comparable Jurisdictions The CFTC should continue to require US persons to count all of their swap dealing transactions toward the de minimis threshold, including transactions conducted through a Foreign Branch, whether with US or non-US persons.
+Guaranteed Entities: 11 The CFTC should require these entities to count all of their swap dealing activity toward their de minimis threshold, regardless of the status of their counterparties.
+In deference to home country regulators, Guaranteed Entities would be permitted to rely on substituted compliance for Guaranteed Entities: The CFTC should continue to require these entities to count all of their swap dealing activity toward their de minimis threshold, regardless of the status of their counterparty.
+Substituted compliance would not be available.